search icon

 Starts at $0 + state fees and only takes 5-10 minutes

-The definition of a shareholder agreement is a legally binding contract among the shareholders that outlines how the company will operate and defines the shareholders’ rights, protections, and obligations.
-While shareholder agreements are optional, it’s a good idea to put all your agreements in writing to avoid problems later.
+A shareholder agreement is a legally binding contract among the shareholders that outlines how the company will operate and defines the shareholders’ rights, protections, and obligations.
+While shareholder agreements are optional, it’s a good idea to put all such agreements in writing to avoid problems later.

 Startup companies and closely held corporations, as opposed to publicly traded companies, are the most likely to need and have shareholder agreements.